awsdocs/aws-codepipeline-user-guide/doc_source/reference-pipeline-structure.md

 + At least one stage in each pipeline must contain an action that is not a source action\.
 + All stage names within a pipeline must be unique\.
 + Stage names cannot be edited within the AWS CodePipeline console\.
 If you edit a stage name by using the AWS CLI, and the stage contains an action with one or more secret parameters \(such as an OAuth token\), the value of those secret parameters will not be preserved\.
 You must manually type the value of the parameters \(which are masked by four asterisks in the JSON returned by the AWS CLI\) and include them in the JSON structure\.
++ The `artifactStore` field contains the artifact bucket type and location for a pipeline with all actions in the same region\.
+If you use the console to create a pipeline, this bucket is created for you\.
+If you use the AWS CLI to create the pipeline, you can add actions in a region different from your pipeline\.
+The `artifactStores` mapping is used to list the artifact bucket for each region where there is an action\.
+You must use either `artifactStore` or `artifactStores`\.
+You cannot use both\.
 + The pipeline metadata fields are distinct from the pipeline structure and cannot be edited\.
 When you update a pipeline, the date in the `updated` metadata field changes automatically\.
 + When you edit or update a pipeline, the pipeline name cannot be changed\.
 **Note**